Baduit/PainPerdu/README.md

 ### Comments
 Comments are all the characters between { }.

-There are no way to escape theses characters, anyway there is no other context where the characters '{' and '}' are valids.
+There is no way to escape these characters, anyway there is no other context where the characters '{' and '}' are valid.

 ### Annotations
-In this table :
+In this table:
-* __id__ represents an identifier
+* __id__ represents an identifier.

 | Symbols        | action
 | -------------- | -------------
-| :id            | define a label id pointed to the step next step, it can not override an existing label, if there is not instruction after the annotion, it points to the end of the program and moving the step to this label cause the end of the program
+| :id            | define a label id pointed to the step next step, it cannot override an existing label, if there is not instruction after the annotation, it points to the end of the program and moving the step to this label cause the end of the program

 ### Instructions
-In this table :
+In this table
-* __n__ represents a positive integer
+* __n__ represents a positive integer.
-* __id__ represents an identifier
+* __id__ represents an identifier.

 | Symbols        | action
 | -------------- | -------------